CamoRageaholic1/Hak5-Arsenal/README.md

 **LinkedIn:** [linkedin.com/in/davidosisek](https://linkedin.com/in/davidosisek)

 **For questions about:**
-- Payload usage → Read device-specific docs
+- Payload usage → Read device-specific documentation
-- Legal concerns → Consult attorney
+- Legal concerns → Consult an attorney
 - Defensive strategies → See device-specific guides
-- Contributions → Submit pull request
+- Contributions → Submit a pull request

 ---